zzali/NDSDN/README.md

 The required steps for executing a sample experiment are described at the following.

+0- install mininet and Ryu controller and download NDSDN source files.
+Extract the folder and cd to the base folder.

 1- execute controller (the customized module is written in VICN.py) -sudo ryu-manager --ofp-tcp-listen-port 9999 VICN.py  ryu.app.ofctl_rest --observe-links